Don Sutton: Later career

 Coming into the 1986 season, Sutton had 295 career victories.
 He struggled early in the season, recording a 9.12 ERA in his first five starts, but earned his 300th career win on June 18, pitching a complete game against the Texas Rangers in which he allowed only three hits and one run while striking out Gary Ward for the final out of the game.
 He appeared in two games in the 1986 ALCS against the Boston Red Sox, earning a 1.86 ERA but registering two no-decisions.

-Sutton finished his career where he'd started it, signing with the Dodgers again in 1988.
-After spending 15 straight years with Los Angeles from 1966 to 1980, Sutton had pitched for five different teams in his last eight seasons.
+Sutton signed with the Dodgers again in 1988.
 Before the 1988 season began, Angels pitcher John Candelaria criticized him for tipping off police that Candelaria was drinking the previous year, leading to one of Candelaria's two 1987 drunk driving arrests.
 Sutton said that he made the report out of concern for Candelaria's safety; Candelaria said that Sutton was practicing "self-preservation" and attempting to have Candelaria removed from the Angels' starting rotation since Sutton was not pitching well.

 In August 1988, Sutton spoke with Astros team leadership about a vacant assistant general manager position with the team.
 Dodgers executive vice president Fred Claire said that Sutton violated league rules by discussing such a position while under contract with a team, but Sutton said that he ran into Astros general manager Bill Wood at a game and simply mentioned his willingness to discuss the position later.
 The team released him on August 10.
 Claire said that Sutton's stamina was a major consideration in the move, as the team was looking for pitchers who could last more than five or six innings per start.

 Sutton holds the record for most at-bats without a home run (1,354).
 Sutton retains another record: seven times he pitched nine scoreless innings but got a no-decision.
 He also holds the major league record for most consecutive losses to one team (13 to the Chicago Cubs).
 Sutton also holds the Dodger franchise record for wins (233) and held the strikeouts record (2,696) for 42 years until he was passed by Clayton Kershaw in 2022.

 As a hitter, Sutton was about average as pitchers go, posting a .144 batting average (195-for-1354) with 64 runs batted in and 60 walks.
 Defensively, he was above average, recording a .968 fielding percentage which was 15 points higher than the league average at his position.